wp-plugins/html5-responsive-faq/readme.txt

       3. Add this [hrf_faqs category='uncategorized,wordpress,plugins'] shortcode to the page/post where you want to show multiple category FAQs.
       4. [hrf_faqs category='uncategorized,wordpress,plugins'  title='My Awesome Title'] shortcode to the page/post where you want to show category FAQs with title/heading.

-=Please Vote and Enjoy=
-Your votes really make a difference!
-Thanks.

 == Frequently Asked Questions ==